tez-capital/docs.tez.capital_content/en/getting-started/_index.md

 type: docs
 summary: Getting started with Tezos baking
 ---
-**Getting Started with Tezos Baking**
----

 Baking on Tezos refers to the act of validating and producing blocks on the Tezos blockchain.
-Baking is suited for individuals at home as well as companies in their on-premise data centers, and cloud providers.
+Baking is suited for individuals at home as well as companies in their on-premise data centers.

-At this time the TezBake software focuses on indivudals and companies baking on premise in their homes and own data centers.
-We do not support baking on cloud providers at this time.
-We support the most secure on-premise baking method which involves dedicating a small form factor computer to baking with a Ledger Nano S or Nano S Plus hardware wallet as the key storage device.
+TezBake software focuses on individuals and companies baking on-premise in their homes and data centers.
+We support the most secure on-premise baking method which involves dedicating a small form factor computer with hardware wallet key storage.
 This setup is inexpensive, widely available, and very secure.
-It does not require a very fast internet connection.
-It is also very easy to setup and maintain with TezBake.

-There is never any stake slashing on Tezos in the event of a hardware failure.
-You will merely not receive rewards for the period of time that the baking computer is down.

-All blocks that you must bake are scheduled around 5-6 days in advance.
-You must be operational during the exact times of your block to receive rewards.
-There is no punishment for missing some of your endorsements as long as you are able to successfully endorse 67% of your endorsements each cycle, every 2.8 days.
+**Key Points:**
+- No stake slashing for hardware failures (you only miss rewards during downtime)
+- Blocks scheduled 2-3 days in advance
+- Must be operational during scheduled block times
+- Need 67% attestation success rate per cycle (every 2.8 days)

-## Getting Started
+## Learning Path

+New to Tezos baking?
+Follow this sequence:

+1. **[What is Baking?](what-is-baking/)** - Understand the basics of Tezos validation
+2. **[Public Baking](public-baking/)** - Learn about baker responsibilities and rewards
+3. **[Best Practices](best-practices/)** - Essential safety and reliability guidelines

+**Ready to start baking?** → **[Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/)**